-The Republican Party currently controls the executive branch and the senate portion of the legislative branch of the U.S. government, which increases the likelihood that legislation may be adopted that could significantly affect the regulation of U.S. financial markets.
-Areas subject to potential change, amendment or repeal include the Dodd-Frank Wall Street Reform and Consumer Protection Act and the authority of the Federal Reserve and the Financial Stability Oversight Council.
-For example, in March 2018, the U.S. Senate passed a bill that eased financial regulations and reduced oversight for certain entities.
-The United States may also potentially withdraw from or renegotiate various trade agreements and take other actions that would change current trade policies of the United States.
+In particular, economic and financial market conditions significantly deteriorated for a significant part of the past decade as compared to prior periods.
+Global financial markets experienced considerable declines in the valuations of debt and equity securities, an acute contraction in the availability of credit and the failure of a number of leading financial institutions.
+As a result, certain government bodies and central banks worldwide, including the U.S. Treasury Department and the U.S. Federal Reserve, undertook unprecedented intervention programs, the effects of which remain uncertain.
+Although certain financial markets have improved, to the extent economic conditions experienced during the past decade recur, they may adversely impact our investments.
+Signs of deteriorating sovereign debt conditions in Europe and elsewhere, the United Kingdom's referendum decision to leave the European Union, or "Brexit", which was expected to occur on March 19, 2019, but has been extended to October 31, 2019 pursuant to an agreement with the European Union, and other nationalist movements and policies and uncertainty regarding the policies of the current U.S. presidential administration could lead to further disruption in the global markets.
+For example, the current U.S. presidential administration and Congress could adopt legislation that could significantly affect the regulation of U.S. financial markets or withdraw from or renegotiate various trade agreements and take other actions that would change current trade policies of the United States.
 We cannot predict which, if any, of these actions will be taken or, if taken, their effect on the financial stability of the United States.
 Such actions could have a significant adverse effect on our business, financial condition and results of operations.
 We cannot predict the effects of these or similar events in the future on the U.S. economy and securities markets or on our investments.
-We monitor developments and seek to manage our investments in a manner consistent with achieving our investment objective, but there can be no assurance that we will be successful in doing so.
+We monitor developments and seek to manage our investments in a manner consistent with a